-Our blood sugar levels can be controlled through many things.
+Our blood sugar levels can be controlled by many things.
 Some of them are food selection and preparation, the timing of food consumption, portion size, and making adjustments to activity.
 A recent study claims that whole fruits aid in lowering one’s diabetes symptoms.

 Yet, most people with this condition have a tendency to avoid fruits, because they fear their natural sugar content.
 A false conception, to be sure.
 The sugar fruits contain is usually fructose, which, unlike sucrose, has a low glycemic index.